clockworklabs/spacetime-docs/docs/sql/index.md

 #### LIMIT clause

-Limits the number of rows returned by a query.
+Limits the number of rows a query returns by specifying an upper bound.
+The `LIMIT` may return fewer rows if the query itself returns fewer rows.

-It does not order rows in any way.
+`LIMIT` does not order or transform its input in any way.

 ##### Examples